ETP is proud to have assembled an outstanding staff of talented and dedicated professionals.

 Ren Wiles Jr.

-Ren Wiles first became familiar with ESP as a participant in our Healthy Foundations workshop at his high school in 2012.
-Interested in a career in education, after high school Ren began attending college and volunteering with ESP as an instructor’s aide.
-In 2016, he joined the ESP staff to contribute his diverse skills and assistance to the organization, while he is continuing his education.
+Ren Wiles first became familiar with ETP as a participant in our Healthy Foundations workshop at his high school in 2012.
+Interested in a career in education, after high school Ren began attending college and volunteering with ETP as an instructor’s aide.
+In 2016, he joined the ETP staff to contribute his diverse skills and assistance to the organization, while he is continuing his education.

 - Tara Baker – M.S. from North Carolina State University in Youth Development and Family and Consumer Sciences